John M Scott Health Resource

-Each fall vision screening will be done, as mandated by the state of Illinois, for the following students: PreK/ECE, Kindergarten, 2nd grade, 8th grade, all new/transfer students, all special education students, students receiving interventions, and any students referred by a teacher.
-Hearing screening will be done for all PreK/ECE, Kindergarten, 1st grade, 2nd grade, 3rd grade, all new/transfer students, all special education students, students receiving interventions, and any students referred by a teacher.
+Each year vision screenings will be done, as mandated by the state of Illinois, for the following students: PreK/ECE, Kindergarten, 2nd grade, 8th grade, all new/transfer students, all special education students, students receiving interventions, and any students referred by a teacher.
+Hearing screenings will be done for all PreK/ECE, Kindergarten, 1st grade, 2nd grade, 3rd grade, all new/transfer students, all special education students, students receiving interventions, and any students referred by a teacher.
 The screenings will be done free of charge by an IDPH certified technician.
 Vision screening is not a substitute for a complete eye and vision evaluation by an eye doctor.
 Your child is not required to undergo this vision screening if an optometrist or ophthalmologist has completed and signed a report indicating that an examination has been administered within the previous 12 months and that evaluation is on file in the student’s health record.
 This notice is not for permission to test.

 Request for behavior/health observations from physicians or outside institutions will be processed by the school nurse.
 The request for information will be brought to the school nurse.
 A location to send the materials and a deadline must accompany the request.
 The school nurse will distribute the forms to the appropriate teachers and collect the forms.
 The school nurse will send the forms to the appropriate professional for evaluation. ( An example of these are Vanderbilt assessments for ADHD)

 Immunization data is reported to ISBE by November 15th annually.
 If you require this data please make a request directly to ISBE.
 105 ILCS 5/27-8.1, amended by P.A.
 97-910, eff.
 1-1-13.